iamtonyarthur/covid19-alberta/README.md

 # COVID-19 Alberta
-## Analysis & Visualization of COVID-19 in Alberta
+## Analysis & Visualization of COVID-19 in Alberta, Canada

 Using a Jupyter notebook, I get data from the from the **Government of Canada**'s [COVID-19 daily epidemiology update](https://health-infobase.canada.ca/covid-19/epidemiological-summary-covid-19-cases.html) and provide some analysis and visualization for COVID-19 cases in Alberta, Canada.
+The notebook is the file named [covid_alberta.ipynb](https://github.com/iamtonyarthur/covid19-alberta/blob/main/covid_alberta.ipynb).

 You can manually download the COVID-19 dataset from [here](https://health-infobase.canada.ca/src/data/covidLive/covid19-download.csv).
 It contains daily COVID-19 cases for the Canadian provinces and territories.